OpenVisualCloud/SVT-HEVC/README.md

 SVT-HEVC Encoder also supports 2 modes:

--  A Subjectively optimized mode (Default with -tune 0)
+-  A Subjectively optimized mode (-tune 0)

--  An Objectively optimized mode for PSNR / SSIM / VMAF benchmarking (-tune 1)
+-  An Objectively optimized mode for PSNR / SSIM / VMAF benchmarking (-tune 1 (Default setting))

 The encoder can also run the ABR profile below on one Intel® Xeon-D™ D-2191: